Superrehtard/old_diaspora_wiki/Support-Hashtags.md

 We have support hashtags on Diaspora at [#question](https://joindiaspora.com/tags/question), [#bug](https://joindiaspora.com/tags/bug), and [#feature](https://joindiaspora.com/tags/feature).
 If so inclined, please follow them and help new users.

 To help coordinate efforts, you can sign up below for the day(s) of the week on which you plan to respond to posts to one or more of these hashtags.
 This will help us share the burden and assure we have coverage throughout the week.
-(Just click the "Edit Page" button above and then add your name to the list below.)
+(Just click the "Edit Page" button above and then add your name, initials, or a pseudonym to the list below.)

 ### Monday